 - on an ongoing basis.

-We look at how the provider identifies the learning needs of staff, and whether they have the appropriate training to meet their learning needs and to cover the scope of their work.
+We check how you identify the learning needs of staff, and whether they have the appropriate training to meet these needs and cover the scope of their work.

-As we have said, we do not have a definitive list of mandatory training.
-However, these are examples of training that we would expect to see evidence of:
+Although we do not have a definitive list of mandatory training, we expect to see evidence of training.
+For example, this could include:

 - basic life support